How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 - Rake lightly to work into thatch layer

-Coffee grounds work particularly well for lawns suffering from compaction.
+Coffee grounds work well for lawns suffering from compaction.
 The organic matter helps break up clay soils and improves drainage.
-I've seen waterlogged lawns transform into healthy, springy turf after two seasons of coffee ground applications.
+After a coffee application is a good time to consider scarifying your lawn to remove excess thatch.

 What NOT to do: